Crop2ML-Catalog/Simplace_Soil_Temperature/README.md

     │
     ├── doc/               <- Package documentation
     │
     ├── test/              <- model tests for each language and platform │
     ├── crop2ml/           <- model units and composite in crop2ml format.
     │      ├── xml files
     │      ├── Algo/
-    |
+    │
+    ├── original/          <- The initial implementation of the model component.
     │
     ├── src/               <- Executable source in different language and platform │   ├── pyx/
     │   ├── java/
     │   ├── py/